-The Golf Club at Harbor Shores is a stunning 18-hole layout that has hosted the 2012, 2014, 2016 and 2018 Senior PGA Championships.
-Although the 2020 event was cancelled, the KitchenAid Senior PGA Championship will return to Benton Harbor in 2022 and 2024 .
+The Golf Club at Harbor Shores is a stunning 18-hole layout that has hosted the 2012, 2014, 2016, 2018 and 2022 Senior PGA Championships.
+Although the 2020 event was cancelled, the KitchenAid Senior PGA Championship is returning to Benton Harbor this year and again in 2024.

 Featuring 18 holes of spectacular elevation changes, woodland-bordered fairways and breath-taking views of Lake Michigan, this Jack Nicklaus Signature Golf Course has helped to serve as a catalyst for an ongoing community transformation just 100 miles east of Chicago in Benton Harbor/ St. Joseph, Michigan.
 How the team from Jack Nicklaus design and a local development consortium was able to turn what was basically 500 acres of neglected waterfront real estate into a blossoming golf course and community is mind-boggling.

 The result of this incredible effort is a truly remarkable golf course and an even more impressive community revitalization that is providing work-force training, youth development as well as the beautification of public parks and beaches that border the property.
 Harbor Shores is located about 15 miles from The Dunes Club, in New Buffalo and approximately 15 miles from Lost Dunes in Bridgman, Michigan.